aantron/lambdasoup/README.md

     make uninstall

-Lambda Soup relies on Ocamlnet's HTML parser.
-OPAM will grab that for you.
-Lambda Soup has no other dependencies.

 ## Documentation

-Lambda Soup consists of one module, whose signature is documented [here][docs].
+Lambda Soup's interface consists of one module, whose signature is documented [here][docs].

 ## Starting from scratch